AmyNasha/playground-viv9qqvl/markdowns/lab01.md

 <h4>Downloading and Installing Eclipse IDE</h4>
 <p>The installation of Eclipse is very straightforward.
 There is no installation program.
 Instead you just create the top-level folder and then unzip the file inside this folder.
 To install Eclipse IDE on your computer, you need to:

-  1. Go to the Download page in the Eclipse website http://www.eclipse.org/downloads/.
+  1. Download Eclipse installer from http://www.eclipse.org/downloads/.
 Find the suitable version of your Eclipse IDE to your computer and operating system.
+Eclipse is hosted on many mirrors around the world.
+Please select the one closest to you and start to download the Installer.
+  2. Start the Eclipse Installer executable once the download has finished.
+  3. The new Eclipse Installer shows the packages available to Eclipse users.
+You can search for the package you want to install or scroll through the list.
+Select and click on the package you want to install.
+For this class, choose "<b>Eclipse IDE for Java Developers</b>" You have successfully installed the latest version of the Eclipse IDE and ready to be explored!